Book excerpt: How Schiff outmaneuvered Nadler to become driving congressional force behind impeachment

 'Abuse of Power' details the saga that led to the impeachment trial of President Trump

 The following is an excerpt from "Abuse of Power" a book by Fred Lucas, a White House reporter for the Heritage Foundation-associated Daily Signal, on the saga that led to the impeachment trial of President Trump.
-The book was released Tuesday.

 It was the Robert Mueller hearing that marked a fatal political blow for House Judiciary Committee Chairman Jerry Nadler and boost for House Intelligence Committee Chairman Adam Schiff, according to high-level congressional sources.